 On top of that, Hulu now offers a With Live TV service, which gives you access to not only their VOD library, but also Live TV channels where you can watch your favorite series live.
 They even let you watch sports!

-DirectTV Now is a subscription streaming television service owned by AT&T and launched in 2016.
+Formerly known as DirectTV Now, it is a subscription streaming television service owned by AT&T and launched in 2016.
 The service now has over 400,000, which is a considerable achievement given that it has been available only for a few months.
 The service works with TV-connected devices, such as Apple TV, Roku, and Amazon Fire TV, mobile devices, modern web browsers, and Chromecast hardware.

-Those with a taste for more channels can pay anywhere from $50 per month all the way up to $70 per month for over 120 channels.
+Those with a taste for more channels can pay anywhere for a month all the way up to different fee per month for over 120 channels.
 All subscription packages, expect for the most affordable package, also include various regional sports networks.